University at Albany Student Association: 2020 to present

 In May 2021, Ramsaran was removed from his role as Chair of the Senate by the Student Association Supreme Court after a controversial attempt at installing himself as President of the Student Association.
 Ramsaran had won the election vote by a 51% margin, but was disqualified from the election.
 The president-elect, Abdoullah Goudiaby, called a special session with all heads of branches to formulate a plan to resolve the issue.
-Goudiaby was sworn in as Student Association President with the newly-elected senators, effectively defeating the attempt by Ramsaran.
+Goudiaby was sworn in as Student Association President with the newly elected senators, effectively defeating the attempt by Ramsaran.
 The attempt by Ramsaran exposed the dysfunction occurring in the Student Association during the Spring 2021 semester.

 After her victory in the Spring 2022 general election, Sri Ganeshaan resigned over the summer.
 Her resignation defaulted Enid Walker, a sophomore, as the new Student Association President, becoming the youngest student in UAlbany history to hold this position.

 On November 1, 2023, UAlbany President Havidan Rodriguez addressed the Student Association's concerns over the merger of the LACS and AFS departments, iterating the "responsibility as an institution to make decisions that we see will benefit the institution moving forward".

 Despite initial hopes for a productive year by Senate Chair Madappatt, the Fall 2024 semester included several challenges.
 Early in the semester, the marketing director submitted a report to the Senate on August 30, raising concerns about statements made by the community engagement director regarding Hamas that seemed to justify violence as a means of liberation.
 Following further exchanges, the executive branch temporarily suspended the marketing director for investigation, though this was later lifted.
-Senate discussions ultimately led to the marketing director’s removal, while the community engagement director’s reappointment received strong support.
-Additionally, resignations, debates over committee appointments, gridlock on key bills, and the closure of Dippikill Wilderness Retreat impacted the Student Association’s stability throughout the semester.
+Senate discussions ultimately led to the marketing director's removal, while the community engagement director's reappointment received strong support.
+Additionally, resignations, debates over committee appointments, gridlock on key bills, and the closure of Dippikill Wilderness Retreat impacted the Student Association's stability throughout the semester.

 The Fall 2025 semester saw many changes made to the Student Association after the tumultuous year prior.
 Topics at the first Senate meetings of the semester acknowledged the removal of the BDS resolution passed the semester prior from the SA office and developments in the Dippikill situation.
 Students spoke and voiced gratitude towards the Student Association for its successful Block Party, with the fully-staffed Pettit Administration recognizing organizations that were traditionally not engaged with by the Student Association.
+On October 22nd, 2025, the Student Association Senate passed a bill to clarify and regulate the usage of Generative AI within the Student Association, and ban the usage of it for official purposes.
+The bill mandates that all legislation must be checked with a verified AI checker, and if found, will have its eligibility revoked and nullified.

-Student Government Operations
+Student Association Operations

 The UAlbany Student Association comprises four branches; Legislative, Judicial, Executive, and Finance.
 They also operate several departments that execute the Student Association's plan throughout school years.

 The University at Albany Student Association is structured as follows: